InfTkm/ethereum-lab1/README.md

    ```

-4) Create a new contract named Faucet.sol.
+4) Create a new contract in the contracts directory and name it Faucet.sol.

 5) [Click this link for your Faucet.sol code.](../../blob/master/Faucet.sol)